-There are all sorts of lifestyles you can enjoy in the United States – and depending on where you move, lots of different incentives, too.
-Here are some of our top picks on which US states will pay you to move and work there remotely.
+There are all sorts of lifestyles you can enjoy in the United States.
+With remote work on the rise (and set to increase in 2022) there are plenty of different incentives now in place to invite remote workers and expats to live in a new state.
+Here are some of our top picks on the best US states will pay you to move there in 2022:

 The southern US state of Oklahoma (just north of Texas) has a monopoly on some of America’s best natural beauty and is also home to many enterprising businesses.
 If you want to experience these things first-hand, you can get paid for the pleasure.
 By becoming a remote worker in Oklahoma’s second city, Tulsa, you could receive a grant of up to $10,000.

 Tulsa Remote is on the hunt for digital nomads who are eligible to bring their remote work to the city.
 In return, they offer free desk space, networking events and – most importantly – $10,000 either as a cash lump sum to put towards a new home or as a monthly stipend to help you while you’re getting set up.